Ott Law Firm

-Pedestrian Accident Lawyer in St. Louis
+St. Louis Pedestrian Accident Lawyer

 St. Louis pedestrian accident attorney preserving crash evidence, proving driver fault, and pursuing full compensation after Missouri crosswalk and roadway injuries.

 A pedestrian has no meaningful protection when a driver fails to yield, turns through a crosswalk, looks down at a phone, or speeds through a busy St. Louis corridor.
 Bicyclists face many of the same roadway evidence issues, especially in bike-lane, safe-passing, and visibility disputes; those claims are covered in more detail on our bicycle accident lawyer page.
 These crashes often cause traumatic brain injuries, fractures, spinal injuries, internal bleeding, amputations, scarring, and wrongful death.
-At OTT Law in St. Louis, Joseph Ott represents injured pedestrians and families after serious Missouri roadway collisions.
+At Ott Law Firm in St. Louis, Joseph Ott represents injured pedestrians and families after serious Missouri roadway collisions.

 Pedestrian cases are different from ordinary car accident claims.
 The injured person may not remember the impact.
 There may be no vehicle damage to tell the story.
 Police reports may be incomplete.
 Insurance companies often try to blame the pedestrian by arguing they crossed outside a crosswalk, wore dark clothing, or should have seen the vehicle sooner.
 Winning these cases requires fast evidence preservation and a careful reconstruction of what the driver could and should have done.